As Japan property rebounds, investors court more risk, push out of Tokyo

 "We cannot beat prices offered by players like Goldman Sachs and MetLife Alico.
 Even if we could outbid them, we would lose money in the future," he said.

-Fukuoka Reit Corp (8968.T), the public real estate trust based in Fukuoka, has not bought any properties since March even though it has the ability to borrow 25 billion yen for property acquisitions, said Hideya Kanno, head of the investment department at Fukuoka Realty Co, which operates the Fukuoka Reit.
+Fukuoka Reit Corp, the public real estate trust based in Fukuoka, has not bought any properties since March even though it has the ability to borrow 25 billion yen for property acquisitions, said Hideya Kanno, head of the investment department at Fukuoka Realty Co, which operates the Fukuoka Reit.

 "If the market heats up further, there is the risk of another bubble," said Takashi Ishizawa, chief real estate analyst at Mizuho Securities Co.